March law (Anglo-Scottish border): March law, 1485–1603

 Despite the animosity between Henry VII of England and James IV of Scotland, as well as the reluctance of the borderers themselves to agree to any truce between the two countries, March law continued to be used during the late fifteenth century and early sixteenth century.
 The Treaty of Ayton of 1497 had provisions for border law and its administration, particularly concerning the apprehending and safe keeping of march-related suspects.
 The treaty of peace and marriage of 1502 had clauses related to how the Wardens or their deputies should notify their opposite march officials within ten days of the arrest of suspects and of the charges against the latter.
 Those charged with homicide were to be taken to a day of march, and if convicted by a mixed English and Scottish panel, were to be handed over to the appropriate Warden for punishment (the death penalty).
 Limited raids of reprisals were allowed, both on land and at sea.
 The Crowns were to supervise the days of march rigorously and local men and civil lawyers would be appointed as conservators.

 On the English side, Henry continued the practice of Richard III who had been awarded the wardenship of the West march when Duke of Gloucester, and, on becoming King, had retained the title of Warden, appointing a lieutenant or deputy-warden to do the work.
 From now on, Wardenships were to be held by royal princes and the lieutenants were to be drawn from the ranks of the lesser gentry (such as the Dacres).
 Done to save expense, as well as to reduce the power of the great northern magnates, this act saw the beginning of the end of the wardenship as it had been previously and the rise of the Council of the North to prominence cemented this development.

 March law continued under Henry's Tudor successors, only being abolished when the Union of the Crowns took place and James VI of Scotland and I of England dealt a final blow to the Border reivers.
-The Bishop of Carlisle, William Nicolson, in his 1705 compilation of treaties called Leges Marchiarum that dealt with border law, included those of 1533 (Henri VIII); 1549 (Edward VI); 1553 (Mary I); 1563 and 1596 (both of Elizabeth I).
+The Bishop of Carlisle, William Nicolson, in his 1705 compilation of treaties called Leges Marchiarum that dealt with border law, included those of 1533 (Henry VIII); 1549 (Edward VI); 1553 (Mary I); 1563 and 1596 (both of Elizabeth I).
 Examples of the administration of March law during the sixteenth-century are given by Fraser.